 When larvae are ready to pupate, they crawl to the top of their cage, attach themselves with silken thread, and form a prepupal "J" before shedding their skin for the last time.
 This process is fun to watch but it happens quickly.
 You can tell that they will shed their larval skin soon (within minutes) when their tentacles hang very limply and their bodies straighten out a little.

 If desired, you can move the pupa after it has formed.
 Wait until it is hard and dry (several hours or longer).
 Tie a piece of thread around the cremaster and with a needle or pin carefully tease away the silk that is holding the pupa to the surface.
 Leave the silk attached so the thread does not slip off (see figure below).
 If the pupa has fallen and there is very little silk remaining, add a drop of glue to the thread where it surrounds the cremaster.
 The loose ends of thread can then be tied through a hole in the container cover or through a space in the netting.
 Clothes pins can also be used to hold the loose end of the thread to a ring stand or other similar object.
-It is alright to handle the pupa carefully and even set it on a table for a minute.
-The pupa must hang, however, for the butterfly to form properly.
 If you have been weighing the larva, it is interesting to weigh the pupa too.

 The adult will emerge in 10-14 days.
 When it is ready to emerge, the adult wings will be visible through the pupa covering.